God’s Gonna Cut You Down

 Pins of searing light lanced from the Kraal, striking his parents.
 Their bodies dissolved into pulsating, orange matter, the edges blackening and curling into vaporous ash.
 The air carried the last remnants away, leaving only their clothes in a lifeless pile on the ground.

 Diego couldn’t breathe.
 He couldn’t think.
-His mind screamed at him to move, to run—but his body remained frozen.
-No matter how hard he tried, he couldn’t comprehend the Kraal’s shape—its shifting form and tendrils of light stretching from the corners defied all reason.
+His mind screamed at him to move.
+To run.
+But his body remained frozen.
+No matter how hard he tried, he couldn’t comprehend the Kraal’s shape.
+Its shifting form and tendrils of light stretching from every corner defied all reason.

-Diego came to with a jolt, the blare of alarms cutting through the fog in his mind.
+Diego came to with a jolt.
+Blaring alarms cut through the fog in his mind.
 Red emergency lights pulsed overhead, sending flashes of color across the corridor.

 He coughed and spat, wiping his mouth, bile burning his throat.
 Pushing up on shaky arms, he avoided the mess he’d made and staggered to his feet.